chengzichen/spotify-web-api-android/README.md

 spotifyAuthClient.authorize(this, completionPendingIntent, cancelPendingIntent)
 ```

-2) You then have to call this in the completion Intent Activity (here it's SpotifyActivity):
+2) Handle authorization response by calling this in the completion Intent Activity (here it's SpotifyActivity):
 ```java
 if (getIntent() != null) {
     // At this point it is authorized but we don't have access token yet.